ndcuong91/viText/viText/viOCR/README.md

 # crnn
-This repo implemented convolution recurrent neural nets(CRNN) for handwritten recognition, optical character recognition.
+This repo is about convolution recurrent neural nets(CRNN) for OCR.
 CRNN can use for many text levels: character, word, or even a text line.
+This repo is highly based on

 # I. Dataset
-You must organize your dataset in the below structure
+You have to organize your dataset in the below structure
 ```
 data
 ├── train